Sri Lanka Mental Health Relief Project

 In 2012, NJMHI transitioned the Tsunami Mental Health Relief Project into the Sri Lanka Mental Health Relief Project to educate the people of Sri Lanka about the signs and symptoms of mental illness and substance use disorders and how to obtain help.
 As civil strife in Sri Lanka prevented NJMHI from sending individuals to provide more training for several years, culturally sensitive, trilingual brochures were developed and distributed in Sri Lanka.

-In 2018, NJMHI selected the Sri Lanka Center for Development Facilitation (SLCDF) and its proposal, Program for Community Leaders to Enhance their Capacity as Facilitators on Basic Mental Health Needs/Requirements, for the third phase of the Sri Lanka Mental Health Relief Project.
+In 2018, NJMHI selected the Sri Lanka Center for Development Facilitation (SLCDF) (a non-governmental Sri Lankan non-profit organization) and its proposal, Program for Community Leaders to Enhance their Capacity as Facilitators on Basic Mental Health Needs/Requirements, for the third phase of the Sri Lanka Mental Health Relief Project.
 As Sri Lanka has the fourth highest suicide rate in the world, according to 2015 World Health Organization statistics, counseling and tools to build resilience and life skills are paramount.
 Besides lifestyle changes initiated by rapid urbanization, a technology boom and mass media influences, the lingering psychological impact of the 2004 tsunami, decades of civil war, extreme poverty and social upheaval have resulted in a proliferation of the number of children and adults with depression, post-traumatic stress, substance use disorders and other issues.
 As Sri Lanka has a dearth of professionals to address these challenging problems, even in the main cities, the project is focused on providing training in basic counseling skills for community leaders in remote parts of the country.